juliaTrummer/19-Abgabe02-Julia-Trummer/README.md

 # 19-Abgabe02-Julia-Trummer
-First time working with Maven.
+First time working with Maven and Ant.

+Creating properties and targets in build.xml file.